We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 4: Switch off Your Appliances and Lights Again

-If you’re dealing with an overload, start by turning everything off and checking what could be on and probably causing the trip.
+If you’re dealing with an overload, start by turning everything off and checking what could be on and causing the trip.
 Most overloaded breakers don’t turn off immediately.
 Instead, they try hard to power all the switches and outlets until they’re too heated and overwhelmed.

-Switch off all appliances connected to the breaker at once to prevent an electrical power surge when you reset it.
+Switch off all appliances connected to the breaker immediately to prevent an electrical power surge when resetting it.
 You might need to start turning on the devices one by one several times to find the culprit.

 Step 5: Check the Input Wires

 Step 6: Reset the Circuit Breaker

-Once you’ve identified the faulty wire and fixed it, it’s time to reset the breaker and solve the problem entirely.
-To reset your breaker, simply turn it to “OFF” and then “ON” again.
+Once you’ve identified the faulty wire and fixed or replaced it, it’s time to reset the breaker.
+To reset your breaker, flip the switch to the “OFF” position and back on.

 Step 7: Replace Your Circuit Breaker